JuanIrache/app-prototyping-barcelona/README.md

 # ToDo

-- Specify fullstack, front or backend in tags
 - Photos of Barcelona, coding bits and myself in the apb project?
 - Image gallery
 - Videos in gallery